MicrosoftDocs/sdk-api/sdk-api-src/content/faxcomex/nf-faxcomex-ifaxserver-get_activity.md

 ## -description

-The <b>IFaxServer::get_Activity</b> property creates a <a href="https://msdn.microsoft.com/fa967b8f-ad6d-4fa6-a6d3-d7bbe901b51d">IFaxActivity</a> interface object.
-The interface permits a fax client application to access information about the activity on a connected fax server, and the fax server status.
+The <b>Activity</b> property creates a <a href="https://msdn.microsoft.com/5d3a10cb-64ef-4b20-a882-7f5e2738a8a0">FaxActivity</a> configuration object.
+The object permits a fax client application to access information about the activity on a connected fax server, and the fax server status.

 This property is read-only.